 A fentanyl overdose can take a person’s life entirely.
 Individuals who suffer from fentanyl addiction may be tempted to try to overcome their opioid use disorder on their own, but fentanyl withdrawal can be dangerous without proper help and supervision.
 It is essential to seek the help or a treatment program or resource center in order to achieve long-term recovery.

-Design for Recovery offers a structured sober living in Los Angeles County.
+Design for Recovery offers a structured sober living program in West Los Angeles.
 By building the skills and support systems necessary for avoiding relapse, men develop confidence in sobriety.

 Residents build relationships with each other and find a source of solace and support that they can take with them into the future.
 Moreover, Design for Recovery believes that achieving sobriety is about more than just physical abstinence.